 - Market: Available to SGS Digicomply users only.
 Explore the platform (for enterprises, no individual plans)

-- Origin of issue: Netherlands
+- Origin of issue: Indonesia

 - Hazard: Available to SGS Digicomply users only.
 Explore the platform (for enterprises, no individual plans)